Finally official

 And wear the brave stockings of night-black lace

-And strut down the streets with paint on my face.
-I love the metaphor "I’ve stayed in the front yard all my life."
 And the perspective from an upper class little girl looking at "charity children" and wishing she had the freedom of the lower class -- namely not being bound by social etiquette.
 I know my rebellious nature empathizes with the speaker :)

 Functionality is the progenitor of morality, otherwise morality is necessarily an arbitrary function of imagination.